 Astrological note: A dream of a new country often comes during harmonious transits of Jupiter through your 9th or 3rd house, during its conjunction with Uranus, and in periods of Jupiter in Sagittarius.
 Sagittarians, Geminis, and Aquarians recognize this dream with particular accuracy.
 If Jupiter is now touching your Uranus — the Explorer meets the other, and the dream conveys this through a landscape in which each detail is fresh and interesting.

-You dream that you are not understood: you speak, and in answer they do not hear; you try to explain — it does not work; you hear speech around, but do not make it out.
-In the body — a familiar powerlessness: between me and the world is a wall.
+You dream that you are not understood: you speak, and they do not hear in reply; you try to explain — it does not work; you hear speech around you, but do not make it out.
+A familiar powerlessness rises in the body: between me and the world stands a wall.

 Ask yourself: “Where in my life do I now speak ‘in the wrong language’ — and what should I choose: to learn the new language of the environment or to seek an environment where mine is spoken?”

-Today, in one situation where you habitually “explain yourself,” allow yourself not to explain.
-Say shortly, without an extended translation.
-The Guardian recognizes such gestures as respect for your own language, and in the dreams that follow places you in the stupor of incomprehension less often.
+Today, in one situation where you habitually explain yourself, allow yourself not to explain.
+Speak briefly, without an extended translation.
+The Guardian recognizes such gestures as respect for your own language, and in the dreams that follow less often places you in the stupor of incomprehension.

 Astrological note: A dream of a language barrier often comes during tense transits of Saturn through your 3rd or 9th house, during its aspects to Mercury, and in periods when Neptune blurs your 3rd house.
 Capricorns, Geminis, and Sagittarians recognize this dream with particular accuracy.
 If Saturn is now touching your Mercury — the Guardian shows the gap of languages, and the dream conveys this through speech that finds no interlocutor.

 You dream that you are lost: you do not know where you are; you have no money, no documents, no connection; no one can help.
-In the body — the familiar anxiety of vulnerability: I am far from mine, and there is nothing to hold on to.
+A familiar anxiety of vulnerability rises in the body: I am far from what is mine, and there is nothing to hold on to.

-Your Inner Child speaks with you here — the part that keenly feels “I am lost and defenseless.”
-This dream comes when you are in an environment or situation in your reality where you feel yourself without support: a new job where everything is unclear; emigration; a sharp change of life conditions; a relationship in which you feel no support.
-The Child shows: you need support; it’s worth acknowledging this, not “bravely enduring.”
+In this crowd, your Inner Child shrinks — the part that keenly feels “I am lost and defenseless.”
+This dream comes when you are in an environment or situation in your waking life where you feel yourself without support: a new job where everything is unclear; emigration; a sharp change of life conditions; a relationship in which you feel no support.
+The Child shows: you need support; acknowledge it, rather than “bravely enduring.”

 Ask yourself: “Where in my life do I feel myself ‘abroad without documents’ right now — and what specific resource can I create or strengthen to have support?”

-Today, take one step to reinforce your base: a short conversation with a loved one, preserving an important contact, a minimal financial cushion, knowing “whom to call in case.”
-The Inner Child recognizes such gestures as respect for vulnerability, and in the dreams that follow exposes you as lost without connection less often.
+Today, take one step to reinforce your base: a short conversation with a loved one, the preserving of an important contact, a minimal financial cushion, knowing whom to call in case.
+The Inner Child recognizes such gestures as respect for vulnerability, and in the dreams that follow less often leaves you lost and without contact.

 Astrological note: A dream of being lost abroad often comes during tense transits of Neptune through your 9th or 4th house, during its aspects to the Moon, and in periods when Uranus touches your Saturn.
 Pisces, Cancers, and Aquarians recognize this dream with particular accuracy.
 If Neptune is now touching your Moon — the Inner Child feels lost, and the dream conveys this through a foreign space in which habitual supports do not work.

-You dream that you return from a journey: with a suitcase, with memories, with an inner change.
-At home you see that you have become different.
-In the body — the deep joy of experience: I left as one person, I returned as another.
+You dream that you are returning from a journey: with a suitcase, with memories, with an inner change.
+At home, you see that you have become different.
+The deep joy of experience rises in the body: I left as one person, I returned as another.

-Your Inner Sage speaks with you here — the part that can bring into the “home” what is gathered in “foreign lands.”
-The dream comes when you have truly returned in your reality from some important experience: a trip, a study, a period of “another life,” a serious inner journey.
-The Sage shows: the experience is with you; do not devalue as “well, it was and it passed”; it is now your resource.
+On this threshold, your Inner Sage unpacks — the part that can bring into the home what was gathered in “foreign lands.”
+The dream comes when you have truly returned in your waking life from some important experience: a trip, a course of study, a period of “another life,” a serious inner journey.
+The Sage shows: the experience is with you; do not dismiss it as “well, it was and it passed”; it is now your resource.

 Ask yourself: “What important ‘experience of another country’ have I recently lived — real or inner — and how am I going to carry it into my ordinary life without losing it on the way?”

-Today, write down one important observation from your recent “journey” (outer or inner) and one concrete change you want to introduce into your ordinary life thanks to this experience.
-The Inner Sage recognizes such notes as respect for the path, and in the dreams that follow gives you gentle returns with “baggage” more often.
+Today, write down one important observation from your recent “journey” (outer or inner), and one concrete change you want to introduce into your ordinary life thanks to this experience.
+The Inner Sage recognizes such notes as respect for the path, and in the dreams that follow more often gives you gentle returns with “baggage.”

 Astrological note: A dream of a return with experience often comes during harmonious transits of Jupiter through your 9th or 4th house, during its conjunction with Mercury, and in periods of Jupiter completing a cycle through your signs.
 Sagittarians, Geminis, and Cancers recognize this dream with particular accuracy.
 If Jupiter is now touching your Mercury — the Inner Sage integrates experience, and the dream conveys this through a return in which you recognize your home and see it differently.